Frequently asked questions

 - Amplify CKLA is based on research showing that closing the background knowledge gap is necessary for closing the reading gap and ensuring equity for all students.
 To that end, Amplify CKLA teaches literacy through the lens of cross-curricular domains in science, history, literature, and culture.
 It was developed in response to research that shows the critical impact of background knowledge on reading comprehension and college- and career-readiness.

 - The program also reflects the latest early reading research showing the importance of explicit foundational skills instruction.
 The program develops students’ foundational literacy skills through a systematic scope and sequence with a focus on phonics.

 What is the research basis behind Amplify CKLA?

-The curriculum is built on research showing that higher-level reading comprehension depends on both automatic, fluent decoding and background knowledge.
+Our research-based language arts curriculum is built on findings showing that higher-level reading comprehension depends on both automatic, fluent decoding and background knowledge.
 Combining well-established findings from the field of early literacy research with classroom-based feedback, Amplify CKLA ensures that children will learn to listen, speak, read, and write confidently and proficiently.
 For more information, view the Amplify CKLA Research Guide.

 What grade levels are covered and how is Amplify CKLA structured?